 One of the easiest mistakes to make when you don’t listen to users is speaking a different language from them.
 As someone who works at your company, you may have a different vocabulary and different way of talking about your product and industry.
 But what words do customers use?

 Think about trying to describe the color red to a blind person.
-You might be tempted to talk about apples and fire trucks and ketchup, but that only makes sense to you – not to someone who can’t see those things.
+You might be tempted to talk about apples and fire trucks and ketchup, but that would only make sense to you – not to someone who can’t see those things.
 You have to find a way to communicate it in terms that are meaningful to them.

 “We tend to be distracted by the voices in our own heads telling us what the design should look like.”